metakirby5/codi.vim/README.md

 - `Codi!` deactivates Codi for the current buffer.
 - `Codi!! [filetype]` toggles Codi for the current buffer, using the provided filetype or the buffer's filetype.
+- `CodiNew filetype` create a new scratch buffer with Codi in it.
+- `CodiSelect` open a select menu and create a new scratch buffer of the selected filetype with Codi in it.
+Only available on neovim.

 ### Shell wrapper